A kidney needed for a transplant operation has been delivered to the hospital where it was needed by drone for the first time ever.

 They think that eyes in the sky are better at spotting sharks than humans.

-This one's just for fun, but it's actually become a pretty big sport.
+This one's just for fun, but it's actually become a pretty big sport - drone racing!

-Last summer thousands of people came to watch the world's best pilots race around an obstacle track in the Drone Champions League.
+This next video shows when, in summer 2017, thousands of people came to watch the world's best pilots race around an obstacle track in the Drone Champions League.

 Paris's most famous street, the Champs-Elysees, was even closed for the weekend - to make way for the drones.